What To Do If Santander Have Refused Your Mortgage

 Santander doesn’t offer mortgages to anyone with a criminal record unless the conviction is for a minor traffic offence or is spent under the Rehabilitation of Offenders Act 1974.
 There are, however, lenders who are more flexible than this.

-See our article on getting a mortgage with a criminal record for more information.
+For more information, see our article on getting a mortgage with a criminal record.

 Yes.
-Santander considers mortgage applications from people with a county court judgement (CCJ) against their name, as long as the CCJ was not registered in the last three months.
+Santander considers mortgage applications from people with a county court judgment (CCJ) against their name as long as the CCJ was not registered in the last three months.
 They will also reject customers outright if their CCJ is unsatisfied.

-No. Self-build mortgages for people with the means to build their own home are not available through Santander.
+No. Self-build mortgages for people with the means to build their own homes are not available through Santander.

-See our dedicated article on self-build mortgages to find out how to find the right advice and the best lenders for these DIY development products.
+See our dedicated article on self-build mortgages to learn how to get the right advice and the best lenders for these DIY development products.

 If your application has made it through the valuation stage without a hitch, Santander have approved your mortgage and the next step is a formal offer from them.